 Workplace bullying is defined by the Workplace Bullying Institute (WBI) as the “repeated, health-harming mistreatment of one or more persons by one or more perpetrators.”
 This type of behavior can be aimed at a staff member, manager, supervisor or colleague and may be direct or indirect.
-More than 60 million individuals in the US workforce are affected by bullying, according to the WBI, with women representing 60% of the targeted victims.
+More than 60 million individuals in the US workforce are affected by workplace bullying, according to the WBI, with women representing 60% of the targeted victims.

 Abusive conduct deemed to be workplace bullying involves one or more of the following behaviors: threatening, humiliating, or intimidation, work sabotage, and verbal abuse.
 Some clear examples of workplace bullying include: